Alek Thomas

-Alek Thomas (born April 28, 2000) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).
-He made his MLB debut in 2022.
-He has played for the Mexico national baseball team.
+Alek Thomas (born April 28, 2000) is an American professional baseball outfielder in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, with whom made his MLB debut in 2022.
+Thomas has also played for the Mexico national baseball team.

 Amateur career

 Thomas attended Mount Carmel High School in Chicago, Illinois.
 He committed to play both college baseball and college football at Texas Christian University.
-During his high school career he hit .423 with 40 home runs and 158 runs batted in (RBIs).
-He was drafted by the Arizona Diamondbacks in the second round of the 2018 Major League Baseball draft.
+During his high school career he hit .423 with 40 home runs and 158 runs batted in (RBI).